hargoniX/master/thesis/thesis.typ

   & forall overline(y)_n . p " " overline(t)_(n 1) and ... and p " " overline(t)_(n cal(l)_n) and Q_n => p " " overline(u)_n\
 $
-where the arguments $t_(i j)$ to $p$ and the side conditions $Q_i$ do not refer to $p$, $p$ is equivalent to the least fixpoint of the equation @paulson-indpred @harrison-indpred: #footnote[Due to the mentioned syntactic restrictions this fixpoint always exists by the Knaster-Tarski theorem]
+where the arguments $t_(i j)$ to $p$ and the side conditions $Q_i$ do not refer to $p$, $p$ is equivalent to the least fixpoint of the equation @paulson-indpred @harrison-indpred #footnote[Due to the mentioned syntactic restrictions this fixpoint always exists by the Knaster-Tarski theorem]
 $
   p " " overline(x) = (exists overline(y). or.big_(j = 1)^n overline(x) = overline(u)_j and p " " overline(t)_(j 1) and ... and p " " overline(t)_(j cal(l)_j) and Q_j)